Frequently Asked Questions

 What is a Business Profile Manager (BPM)?

-This is the person who can manage all aspects of the Business BCeID, such as adding and removing users, updating business information, activating subscriptions to online services, and more.
+This is the person who can manage all aspects of the Business BCeID account, such as adding and removing users, updating business information, activating subscriptions to online services, and more.
 By default, this is the person that registers for the Business BCeID, and additional people can be assigned the role.
 The Business BCeID Account Management Guide has details about this role and tools.

 What is a Business Accounts Manager (BAM)?